kubernetes/website/docs/tutorials/clusters/apparmor.md

 Getting AppArmor profiles specified correctly can be a tricky business.
 Fortunately there are some tools to help with that:

-* `aa-genprof` and `aa-logprof` generate profile rules by monitoring an application's activity and logs, and admitting the actions it takes.
+* `aa-genprof` and `aa-logprof` generate profile rules by monitoring an application's activities and logs, and admitting the actions it takes.
 Further instructions are provided by the [AppArmor documentation](http://wiki.apparmor.net/index.php/Profiling_with_tools).
 * [bane](https://github.com/jfrazelle/bane) is an AppArmor profile generator for Docker that uses a